-- Messaging and document-management platforms such as Google G Suite
+Messaging and document-management platforms such as Google Workspace (formerly Google G Suite)

 These seamless integrations make the live org chart ultimately more useful than an org chart file that sits on someone’s computer.
 In addition, native mobile apps make the live org chart accessible from anywhere, so leaders and employees can see and connect with their teams no matter their location.

 A staff directory and customizable employee profiles provide workers with more ways to learn about one another, including where to go and whom to ask for information.
 With a live org chart, employees are not just a headshot and name in a box, but each employee has a profile where he or she can list education, special skills, and even his or her favorite foods or sports team.
 When employees need to find someone in the organization, a searchable directory helps them pinpoint the information they’re looking for, quickly and easily.

 Today’s organizations aren’t all typical hierarchies.
 They can be organized by product, geography, or customer type.
 A live org chart isn’t limited to displaying only one or two types of organizational structure.
 It can show company structure in a variety of layouts, color schemes, and styles, including showing teams with co-leaders and dual reporting relationships.

 A live org chart is a dynamic organizational tool with many uses.
 Here are some of its key benefits:

 While a traditional org chart is typically a tool for HR and senior managers, often used to justify headcount changes or show how many people report to a single manager, a live org chart offers broader use for employees and leaders—for example:

 Gamified features such as a Who’s Who game help individuals learn names, faces, work locations, and other information about co-workers.